HaplyHaptics/Haply-API-Java/Haply_API_Java_V0_2/examples/README.md

 Because we want this object to be drawn once and for all at the beginning of our simulations, this code is in our **setup()** loop.
 The first line shown creates the object and the final line draws it in the world.
-Information as to what each method does can be found in the hAPI documentation.
+Information as to what each method does can be found in the Haply API documentation.
 Needless to say that as a maze wall, using the object type **FBox** defined in this way fits our needs quite well.